Article | Last updated: 2018-04-10 | Ministry of Finance

 The mandate issued by the Ministry of Finance to Norges Bank expresses the long-term investment strategy for the Fund, including the strategic benchmark index and appurtenant provisions on the execution of the management assignment.
-The strategic benchmark index comprises separate indices for the equity and fixed-income portfolio, and stipulates a fixed allocation to equities of 62.5 percent.
+The strategic benchmark index comprises separate indices for the equity and fixed-income portfolio.
+In 2017, the Parliament supported a proposal from the Governement to increase the equity allocation to 70 percent.
+When the implementation is completed, the fixed income portfolio will account for 30 percent of the strategic benchmark index.
 The equity portion has been selected on the basis of the long-term trade-off between expected return and risk

 The benchmark index is based on broad, global indices from leading providers which largely reflect the investment opportunities in the global equity and fixed income markets.
 The management of the Fund is therefore based on the total risk of the Fund chiefly being a result of the developments in the benchmark index set by the Ministry.
 The management framework also entails a moderate scope for deviations from the benchmark index.